 The class specifies the protocol group of the information.

-The default is IN; the abbreviation for this keyword is cl.
+(Default = IN; abbreviation = cl)

-- nodebug This keyword turns on or off the display of the full response packet, and any intermediate response packets, when searching.
-The default for this keyword is nodebug; the abbreviation for this keyword is [no]deb. - nod2 This keyword turns debugging mode on or off.
+nodebug Turn on or off the display of the full response packet and any intermediate response packets when searching.

+(Default = nodebug; abbreviation = [no]deb)

+nod2 Turn debugging mode on or off.
 This displays more about what nslookup is doing.

+(Default = nod2)

-The default is nod2. - domain=name This keyword sets the search list to name. - nosearch If the lookup request contains at least one period, but does not end with a trailing period, this keyword appends the domain names in the domain search list to the request until an answer is received.
-The default is search. - port=value This keyword changes the default TCP/UDP name server port to value from its default, port 53.
-The abbreviation for this keyword is po. - querytype=value | type=value This keyword changes the type of the information query to value.
-The defaults are A and then AAAA; the abbreviations for these keywords are q and ty.
+domain=name Sets the search list to name.

+nosearch If the lookup request contains at least one period but doesn't end with a trailing period, append the domain names in the domain search list to the request until an answer is received.

+(Default = search)

+port=value Change the default TCP/UDP name server port to value.

+(Default = 53; abbreviation = po)

+querytype=value | type=value Change the type of the information query.

+(Default = A and then AAAA; abbreviations = q, ty)

-Please note that it is only possible to specify one query type.
-Only the default behavior looks up both when an alternative is not specified.
+- Note: It is only possible to specify one query type, only the default behavior looks up both when an alternative is not specified. - norecurse Tell the name server to query other servers if it does not have the information.

+(Default = recurse; abbreviation = [no]rec)

-- norecurse This keyword tells the name server to query other servers if it does not have the information.
-The default is recurse; the abbreviation for this keyword is [no]rec. - ndots=number This keyword sets the number of dots (label separators) in a domain that disables searching.
-Absolute names always stop searching. - retry=number This keyword sets the number of retries to number. - timeout=number This keyword changes the initial timeout interval to wait for a reply to number, in seconds. - novc This keyword indicates that a virtual circuit should always be used when sending requests to the server. novc is the default. - nofail This keyword tries the next nameserver if a nameserver responds with SERVFAIL or a referral (nofail), or terminates the query (fail) on such a response.
-The default is nofail.
+- ndots=number Set the number of dots (label separators) in a domain that will disable searching.
+Absolute names always stop searching. - retry=number Set the number of retries to number. - timeout=number Change the initial timeout interval for waiting for a reply to number seconds. - novc Always use a virtual circuit when sending requests to the server.